ajrtvo/StrongPasswordGenerator/README.md

 # Security
 Your credentials are securely stored locally using industry-standard encryption and hashing methods so your sensitive information remains protected.

-# Contact
-Have questions or suggestions?
-Feel free to open an issue or contact us.
-We value your input and are here to assist you.
-Enjoy generating and managing strong passwords with ease!